-Sarah is a multimedia journalist based in Antibes, France.
+Sarah is a multimedia journalist based in Calgary, Alberta, Canada.
 Her expertise is radio, but she is also handy when it comes to video and print mediums as well.
-With France as a home base, she also travels through the Middle East and Northern Africa looking for new stories to tell.
+While Canada serves as a home base, she also travels through the Middle East and Europe looking for new stories to tell.

 Sept.
 2, 2017 -- Garth Brooks fever is spreading across Calgary... and fast.
 The country music superstar is playing his second and third shows today with his wife Trisha Yearwood.
 And as Sarah Lawrynuik reports, Calgary was one of the priority cities to come back to on this tour.

 Sept.
 12, 2017 The Kenow wildfire in Waterton Lakes National Park has taken a turn for the worst and expanded.
 The blaze forced rural residents from their homes in the middle of the night.
 Sarah Lawrynuik has been on the ground through the night following the story....

 June 2017 - Graphic testimony in the form of a confession video showed before the court on the 7th day of the trial.
 A live-to-tape reporter debrief.

 Feb.
 2017 - A Calgary-based mining company says its operation will quadruple in size within 12 months — thanks to prehistoric squid-like creatures transformed into gemstones that can only be found in one spot in the world, southern Alberta.